-If these Comp Plan amendments are approved, every community in Lee County will be impacted—the only issue is to what direct or indirect degree.
-Upstream water quality and land resource conservation efforts will be weakened, creating more water pollution pressures on our downstream estuaries, with negative impacts on our tourism and hospitality industry, and quality of life.
+This will make new mine permitting much easier and thereby destroying any pretense of a balanced approach to DR/GR land use decision making.
+Upstream water quality and land resource conservation efforts will be weakened, creating more water pollution pressures on our downstream estuaries, with negative impacts on our tourism and hospitality industry and reduced quality of life impacts.

 Attending the BOCC meeting is the single most important impact you can have on this issue.